-- Update the Transition Planning form with any changes in plans, needs or preferences, and with an eye toward the transition assessments that were completed last year.
-If assessments weren't done, are outdated, or were inadequate, advocate for new ones. - If you have not already had your Individual Transition Plan meeting, you should talk to your school district about doing that no later than nine months prior to graduation.
+Update the Transition Planning form with any changes in plans, needs or preferences, and with an eye toward the transition assessments that were completed last year.
+If assessments weren't done, are outdated, or were inadequate, advocate for new ones.

+If you have not already had your Individual Transition Plan meeting, you should talk to your school district about doing that no later than nine months prior to graduation.
 Any plan developed by the school can be appealed by the student or parent.

-More here on the ARC's timeline. - Find an adult primary care physician and an adult dentist.
+Find an adult primary care physician and an adult dentist.
 Ask your pediatric professionals for recommendations to clinicians who might be sensitive to your young adult's specific needs and sensitivities.
 Also reach out to your friends and other special needs parents; consider using Facebook groups or other social media.